We want to make sure you have the information you need to keep your account in credit or within your agreed overdraft

 - Each month we will send you a statement that clearly sets out the overdraft rates that apply to you.
 The statement will give details of any changes to the fees and information that applies if you go overdrawn or over an arranged overdraft limit

 - You can set up email and text alerts to tell you when your balance falls below an agreed level.
 You can read more about alerts on our SMS Services page

 - When possible, we will use ‘Faster Payments’ to speed through payments to or from your account

-- To keep you fully up to date with your account, you can get your balance and information about recent payments from our cash machines, and through our 24-hour Telephone Banking, eBanking and Mobile and Tablet Banking Apps.
-These services maybe temporarily unavailable during periods of routine maintenance.
-Danske Mobile Bank App is available on iOS, Android devices and Windows Phone.
-Danske Tablet Bank App is only for iOS and Android tablets
+- To keep you fully up to date with your account, you can get your balance and information about recent payments from our cash machines, and through our eBanking and Mobile Bank App.
+These services may be temporarily unavailable during periods of routine maintenance.
+Danske Mobile Bank App is available on iOS and Android devices.

 Our charging structure is simple.